MaCeleste/PokeWars/README.md

 The game will continue until all seven cards are played.
 The player with the highest total score wins.
 Player will have the possibility to start a new game or quit.

 ![Game ends.
 Winner announced.
 Menu to restart the game or quit](https://i.imgur.com/ZtD0nrC.png)

+## Attributions

+This game retrieves data from the [PokeAPI](https://pokeapi.co/).
+The documentation is available [here](https://pokeapi.co/docs/v2).

+The Pokemon images are from [The Complete Pokemon Images Data Set](https://www.kaggle.com/datasets/arenagrenade/the-complete-pokemon-images-data-set) by
+Rohan Asokan.

+The background image for the start menu is by [Tati](https://www.vecteezy.com/members/tati-dsgn) at [vecteezy.com](https://www.vecteezy.com/).